 If you could be any superhero who would you be and why?

 I would be Batman, because he’s got lots of cool gadgets, an awesome vehicle, and he’s an ordinary guy who is able to be a superhero because he’s so smart dedicated to what he does.

 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 What is your best childhood memory of playing sport?

-Filling in for my friend’s team when I was about 7, coming on and scoring a couple of goals, including volley where I turned around after scoring and my friend’s mouth was gaping open at what he’d just witnessed!
+Filling in for my friend’s team when I was about 7, coming on and scoring a couple of goals, including volley where I turned around after scoring and my friend was gaping open-mouthed at me.